 ‘I’ll tell Gabby about the photos in the Room of Requirement,’ Fleur promised.
 ‘She will pester you about it every time you see her until the end of time.’

 Harry paled a fraction.
 ‘That seems a little harsh.’
-He closed his eyes for a moment and turned away from her.
-Ice crept back into his expression.
+He closed his eyes for a moment and ice crept back into his expression.
 ‘Aguamenti,’ he hissed.

 Water sprayed across the room against the wall, sharp chunks of ice smashed against the sandstone and shattered like glass.